List of Trailer Park Boys characters: Linda

 Linda (Linda Busby) is J-Roc's mother.
 She first appears with Mr Lahey and Randy during J-Roc's filming of "From Russia With the Love Bone", when she grounds him for his actions.
 She usually disapproves of her son's style and mocks him.
 In the episode "Who's the Microphone Assassin?" she accidentally walks in on J-Roc while he's masturbating.
 Later, after J-Roc second-guesses his "blackness", she tries to convince him that he is indeed the microphone assassin and encourages him to perform in his rap concert.
 She further brightens his mood by revealing that she has had relationships with black men in the past, and he might have biological Afro-Caribbean roots.
 In season 2's third episode, J-Roc is able to allow Julian to open a nightclub in his and his mom's trailer while she's in Moncton for two weeks.

 Erica Miller

 Constable Erica Miller (Shauna MacDonald) is a police officer who falls for Julian in Season 3, hoping that he would leave his criminal life behind.
 She later realizes that Julian will never change and arrests him.
 In the Season 4 episode "A Man's Gotta Eat", she briefly appears as an undercover cop as part of a prostitution sting.

 Susan

 Susan (Susan Kent) first seen as a sharp-foul-mouthed hockey stepmother in Season 11, she became Ricky's "girlfriend" in Season 12.
 She's just as hot-tempered as Ricky but has a normal job and a long-term relationship (16 years, according to her own words in Episode 1).
 She contracted Chlamydia and accused Ricky of giving it to her.
-In reality and real life, her partner contracted it while cheating and passed it to her.
+She later reveals that she found out her partner contracted it while cheating and passed it to her and gets back with Ricky.